Authority to access accounts

 When should you consider a third-party authority?

-You can give a third-party authority to someone you trust so they can manage your financial affairs.
-You may choose to set up a third-party authority if you’re living overseas, travelling for an extended period or if you’re in the hospital and can’t access your banking regularly.
+You can give a third-party authority to someone you trust so they can assist you to manage your account.
+You may choose to set up a third-party authority if you’re living overseas, travelling for an extended period or if you can’t access your banking regularly.

 With a third-party authority, you can authorise: